sailfishos-oneplus5/important/README.md

 # Important
-A collective repository for all the important things related to this SFOS port
+A collective repository for all the important things related to this SFOS port.

 ## Issues